Mandy-Zheng/Code4Good/README.md

 1. Make sure you have Python and pip installed on your system.
 You can download them from the official Python website: [Python Downloads](https://www.python.org/downloads/)

-2. Run the following command in your terminal
+2. Run the following command in your terminal:
 ```bash
 pip install requests
 ```